Biden advisers say pandemic, not policies, fueling inflation | Business

 - United States

 "There's no doubt inflation is high right now.
 It's affecting Americans' pocketbooks.
 It's affecting their outlook," Brian Deese, director of the White House National Economic Council, said on NBC's "Meet the Press."
 "But it's important that we put this in context.
 When the president took office, we were facing an all-out economic crisis."
-The United States is hardly alone in enduring a bout of stiff inflation, with the Organization for Economic Cooperation and Development showing inflation running high across its 38 member countries and oil prices quadrupling in the last 18 months as energy demand recovered with economies reopening from COVID-19 shutdowns.
+The United States is hardly alone in enduring a bout of stiff inflation, with the Organization for Economic Cooperation and Development showing inflation running high across its 38 member countries and oil prices quadrupling in the last 18 months as economies reopened from COVID-19 shutdowns.

 On Monday, Biden is scheduled to sign a $1 trillion bipartisan infrastructure bill that is expected to create jobs across the country by dispersing billions of dollars to state and local governments to fix crumbling bridges and roads, and expanding broadband internet access to millions of Americans.
 Treasury Secretary Janet Yellen and Deese in separate television appearances said they expect that measure, as well as the $1.75 trillion "Build Back Better" domestic spending and climate investment bill to help bring down inflation.